craigmckeachie/handsonreact.com/docs/02-Elements.md

     ```diff
     <body>
     <div id="root"></div>
-    + <script type="text/javascript" src="/main.jsx"></script>
+    + <script type="text/javascript" src="/main.js"></script>
     </body>
     ```

     > !
-Be sure that the `main.jsx` script tag's src attribute starts with a `/` or the later router examples will not work properly when you refresh the page.
+Be sure that the `main.js` script tag's src attribute starts with a `/` or the later router examples will not work properly when you refresh the page.

-7. Create a new file `demos/main.jsx`
+7. Create a new file `demos/main.js`
-8. Add the following code to `demos/main.jsx`
+8. Add the following code to `demos/main.js`

     ```js
     const rootElement = document.getElementById('root');